jasonmimick/mms-s390x-builder/README.md

 This repository contains scripts and sample config to support building the MongoDB Ops Manager agents on the IBM zSeries platform.

-Pre-built archives with Operating Systemn specific builds are found in the [build] folder.

 Currently the agents built for the `s390x` golang platform have been tested aginst MongoDB Ops Manager 3.6.2 (running on Amazon Linux) for: